Another Girl Another Planet (film)

 Another Girl Another Planet is a 1992 film written and directed by Michael Almereyda.
 The film is notable for being shot on a Fisher-Price PXL 2000 children's camera.

 Premise

-A romantic drama about Bill, who struggles to find a lasting relationship and meaningful connection through a succession of women, who have all been touched in some form by the death of someone in their lives.
+Bill struggles to find a lasting relationship and meaningful connection through a succession of women, who have all been touched in some form by the death of someone in their lives.